-IEEE Spectrum uses 10 sources of information which combine 12 metrics to value Python as the 3rd most popular programming language.
+IEEE Spectrum uses 10 sources of information, combining 12 metrics to value Python as the 3rd most popular programming language.

-Tiobe Index, updates their database monthly, uses the top 25 search engines and it’s own conditions to record data that shows Python as the 4th most popular language.
+Tiobe Index, updates its database monthly, uses the top 25 search engines and its own conditions to record data that shows Python as the 4th most popular language.

-The popularity and therefore job prospects, of programming languages as a whole, are increasing and with Python being in the top 5 of these 3 indexes consequently makes it more worthwhile to venture into.
+The popularity and therefore job prospects, of programming languages as a whole, are increasing and Python is in the top 5 of these 3 indexes consequently making it more worthwhile to venture into.

 Beginner Python Resources

 Firstly, to start programming in Python you have to download and install Python for your operating system.
 With 2 versions to choose from do you install 2 or 3?
 Personally, I would choose the latest version 3.
 Due to functions behaving differently Python 2 resources may not work on Python 3.
 However, I have tried to ensure that all content will be based on Python 3.

 Of course, you can use plain old notepad if you wish but this doesn’t really help you understand variables, functions and statements etc. Each Python installation comes with IDLE, a Python shell, which offers syntax highlighting, smart indentation and code completion.
 If you want to get started on the basics then this may be all you require.

 Another option is to use an IDE (Integrated Development Environment).
 With the community version of PyCharm, you can create projects, import modules and create virtual environments to run your code.

 There is plenty of other cross-platform software to choose from:

 If your child wants to learn Python or you want an easy-to-understand way of learning yourself, I would recommend purchasing Hello World 2nd Edition.
 Mainly written for version 2 it does highlight all the changes that Python 3 brings in comparison.